Vladeklevi/script-for-screenshot/README.md

 # script-for-screenshot
-the program automatically takes a screenshot of your desktop.
+this program automatically takes a screenshot on laptops and saves it in your folder